Calibrated Explanations: with Uncertainty Information and Counterfactuals: Presentation of Calibrated Explanations

 In CCE, the plots are not showing feature weights.
 Instead, the plot is focusing on the VA probability intervals.
-Each rule shows the alternative VA probability interval resulting from changing the feature value to a value covered by the counterfactual rule condition.
+Each rule shows the alternative VA probability interval resulting from perturbing the feature value to a value covered by the counterfactual rule condition.

 Numerical features can, at most, result in two counterfactual rules (above or below the thresholds surrounding the feature value), whereas one counterfactual rule is created for each alternative categorical value.
-In the plots, only the $10$ most influential counterfactuals are shown.
+In the plots, only the counterfactual rules affecting the probability estimate are shown.

-Just as with the uncertainty plot, the counterfactual plot show that the two features \textit{Pregnancies} and \textit{BMI} affect the prediction most.
-However, in the plot, the rules show that the influence from the \textit{Pregnancies} feature starts already after two pregnancies (\verb|Pregnancies|~$>2.5$).
-Although it increases the probability of being predicted with diabetes, it also increases the uncertainty notably.
-The rule \verb|BMI|~$>27.85$ increases both the probability of being diabetic and the uncertainty.
-Furthermore, we can also see that the same features occur in several rules, indicating the impact resulting from being either below or above the current value.
+Like the uncertainty plot, the counterfactual plot shows that the two features \textit{Glucose} and \textit{Age} affect the prediction most.
+However, in the plot, the rules show that even a small reduction in the \textit{Glucose} feature (\texttt{Glucose}~$<152.5$) may change the probability estimate enough to change the prediction of the model.
+Higher \textit{Age} and \textit{Glucose} will increase the likelyhood for the patient being \textit{diabetic}.

-In figure~\ref{fig:CE_counterfactual_vote}, the chosen instance is the same as in figure~\ref{fig:CE_reg_mean_Vote} with a clear prediction of the congressman being a Republican.
-The plot could, e.g., be read as "what happens to the prediction if the value for feature \textit{physician-fee-freeze} changes to zero".
+In figure~\ref{fig:CE_counterfactual_vote}, the chosen instance is the same as in figure~\ref{fig:CE_reg_mean_Vote} with a clear prediction of the congressman being a \textit{Republican}.
 There are some interesting features to point out for this instance.
-First, just as seen earlier in figure~\ref{fig:CE_reg_mean_Vote} the first four features are highly important for the prediction and changing the value would modify the prediction.
-The fifth feature would increase the uncertainty dramatically without clearly indicating whether the model would predict it as Democrat or Republican.
+First, just as seen earlier in figure~\ref{fig:CE_reg_mean_Vote}, the \textit{physician-fee-freeze} feature is highly important for the prediction and changing the value according to the counterfactual rule would modify the prediction.
+The second counterfactual rule would decrease the certainty dramatically without clearly indicating whether the model would predict it as \textit{Democrat} or \textit{Republican}.
+Several of the remaining counterfactual rules also affect the probability and uncertainty a lot but without changing the prediction.